igorcasmarques/igorcasmarques.github.io/my-story/12-elias.md

 I think I started overeating in response to stress.
 It was tough balancing my various obligations.
 I had to:

 - Care for my wife and son.
-- Do well in university and finish my PhD before my bursary dried up.
+- Do well in university and finish my PhD before my scholarship dried up.
 - Be a good teacher to my music theory and history students.
 - Polish my portfolio so I could get a permanent job.